rust-embedded/rust-raspberrypi-OS-tutorials/09_hw_debug_JTAG/README.md

 # Tutorial 09 - Hardware Debugging using JTAG

+## tl;dr

+In the exact order as listed:

+1. `make jtagboot` and keep terminal open.
+2. Connect USB serial device.
+3. Connect `JTAG` debugger USB device.
+4. In new terminal, `make openocd` and keep terminal open.
+5. In new terminal, `make gdb` or make `make gdb-opt0`.

+## Introduction

 In the upcoming tutorials, we are going to touch sensitive areas of the RPi's SoC that can make our debugging life very hard.
 For example, changing the processor's `Privilege Level` or introducing `Virtual Memory`.